Length, 45.0 m x Beam, 6.0 m x Depth, 1.8 m

 (Structure weight per square

-metre of hull surface: 206 kg)
+of hull surface: 206 kg)

 Relative longitudinal hull strength: 2.59